wmde/LOSH-Frontend/src/markdown-pages/contribute-data.md

 ---
-slug: "/contribute-data"
+slug: "/contribute-specifications"
-title: "Contribute Data"
+title: "Contribute specifications"
 ---

 Our library of Open Source Hardware data thrives on participation.
 We want to make it as easy as possible for your open source hardware specifications to be collected and shared.